 Basically 2020 made us remember who is important and the values we cherish.
 Love has triumphed and the festive season has seen many marriage proposals.
 As couples turn their attention towards planning their wedding, Italy with all the tradition and family values, amazing venues, history and fantastic food and wine is the perfect location for a destination wedding.

-I wish I did not have to write about Covid 19, and I am sure you wish you were not reading about it when thinking about your wedding in Italy, but with all the new restriction announced over the past few days, I thought we should update you on the situation here in Italy.
+Now I wish I did not have to write about Covid 19, and I am sure you wish you were not reading about it when thinking about your wedding anywhere in the world, but I would like to update you on the situation here in Italy.

 The law requires the use of masks in all public spaces.

 Unfortunately for our couples living in New Zealand and Australia, we really can not say if travel to Italy will be a possibility in 2021.
-We understand it is an emotional subject, but with the Australian PM announcing last week that unless there is a vaccine, he can not foresee Australians traveling to Europe until 2022.
-We are advising our brides and grooms to move their wedding to 2022.
-Even if there is a vaccine in play, we do not know if this will be widely available in time for a 2021 wedding.
-With 2022 filling up with lots of new couples booking their wedding in Italy, we think penciling in a new date would be a good plan for the moment.
+We understand it is an emotional subject, but with the Australian PM announcing that he can not foresee Australians traveling to Europe until 2022.
+We are advising our brides and grooms to move their wedding back to 2022, penciling in a new date for 2022 would be a good plan for the moment.
 I promise we will work as hard as we did in March for anyone wishing to move their wedding to 2022.

-We will need great weddings after all of this to bring our families and friends back together!
+We all need great weddings after this to bring our families and friends back together!